m-soro/Project_1/README.md

 **Introduction**

-I am so glad the way this project turned out.
+I am so glad the way this app turned out.
 My goal is to create an interactive and engaging app.
 I wanted a clean, minimalist look while offering functionalities that the user may expect.
 It was a lot of fun building it, and playing with it.